-A Safe Work Permit by the appropriate Person in Charge must be issued to Entrants prior to entry.
+A Safe Work Permit by the permit issuer (PIC) or designate must be issued to Entrants prior to entry.

-• For British Columbia based worksites, if a confined space will contain an inert, nitrogen atmosphere during Worker entry, a Notice of Project to WorkSafeBC must be submitted at least 7 days prior to the work being conducted.

-The permit issuer must tick the "Confined Space Entry Procedure" checkbox in Section 11 of the Safe Work Permit Form (Safety Standards / Procedure Requirements) to indicate a review of the entry procedure (which must include the applicable Confined Space Hazard Assessment Report) has been completed.
+- For British Columbia based worksites, if a confined space will contain an inert, nitrogen atmosphere during Worker entry, a Notice of Project to WorkSafeBC must be submitted at least 7 days prior to the work being conducted. - The Permit Issuer must tick the "Confined Space Entry Procedure," and the "Rescue Plan" checkbox in Section 11 of the Safe Work Permit Form (Safety Standards/Procedure Requirements) to indicate a review of the entry procedure and rescue plan (which must include the applicable Confined Space Hazard Assessment Report) has been completed.